alroutra/my-uneeq-app/conversation/node/README.md

 ### 1. Digital human conversation

 This application implements conversation platform integration with a UneeQ digital human (as documented at https://docs.uneeq.io/#/chatbot_integration?id=conversation-platform-integration-overview).
-The application can be configured to connect a UneeQ digital human to Dialogflow, Dialogflow CX, Watson, Lex, and Wolfram Alpha concurrently.
-The application creates five POST routes, with the paths configurable in the environment variables (see below) - if configured, this allows a single instance of this integration application to connect to any of the five platforms, by configuring the digital human to make requests to the associated route (using the 'Other Conversation Platform' options in UneeQ Creator).
+The application can be configured to connect a UneeQ digital human to Dialogflow, Dialogflow CX, Watson, Lex, Wolfram Alpha, and Directline concurrently.
+The application creates six POST routes, with the paths configurable in the environment variables (see below) - if configured, this allows a single instance of this integration application to connect to any of the six platforms, by configuring the digital human to make requests to the associated route (using the 'Other Conversation Platform' options in UneeQ Creator).

 The application also implements the unsolicited response or 'speak' API (as documented at https://docs.uneeq.io/#/unsolicited_responses?id=unsolicited-responses-overview), which allows responses to be pushed to a digital human during a conversation without first being triggered by an end user input.
 This allows for both synchronous and asynchronous interactions between the end user and the digital human.